KupferudelWolf/AetherWiki/Æther/Fae.md

 - [Tiger](<./Species/Tiger.md>)
 - [Wolf](<./Species/Wolf.md>)

+### Faeling
+A **faeling** is a young fae.
+Though they are definitively fae, faelings are called faelings until they age to adulthood.
+Adolescent faelings may occasionally be called "older faeling" to distinguish them from younger faelings.

 ## Spark
 The spark provides the body with [sapience](<../Phenomena/Consciousness.md>) by increasing their brain's function.
 Fae attribute a lot of personality and emotions to the spark; a fae will often call their personality their "spark".
 In reality, their personality and emotions come mostly come their brain's enhanced functions.
 The spark can, however, retain [memories](<../Phenomena/Memory.md>).